dabigjoe6/dabigjoe6/README.md

 I currently work as a Software Engineer at [Goldman Sachs](https://www.goldmansachs.com/), in the past I have worked on these side projects - [Tnkr.ai](http://www.tnkr.ai/), [Synthesis](https://synthesisapp.com/)

-Currently learning more about low-latency programming using c++ and building this skillset in my free time.
 I rarely write at https://medium.com/@josepholabisi